littlebart/varnish-vartier/README.md

  * lists of objects can be solved with ESI composing, but its not dogma, also note that microcaching layer use special header to have another cache policy than resource itself
  * staled (not fresh) data are not mostly problem
  * try every fetch from backend to be as simple and fast as possible
- * don't use too long lists (use some kind of force client paginate)
+ * don't use too long ESI lists (use some kind of force client paginate)
  * shallow recursion in ESI is not a problem (lists or html with ESI are 1 level recursion)
  * if use recursion ESI, avoiding cycles references is possible
  * you can use vartier as source for another backend response (xml to json tranformatione) or combine more resources into newone, but you need transparently add xkey tags and resend Age header or compute new TTL to minimalize cache inconsistencies.